edgedb/easy-edgedb/chapter2/index.md

 Casting works from right to left, with the final cast on the far left.
 So `<str><int64><str><int32>50` means "50 into an int32 into a string into an int64 into a string".
 Or you can read it left to right like this: "A string from an int64 from a string from an int32 from the number 50".

+Also note that casting is only for scalar types: user-created object types like `City` and `Person` are too complex to simply cast into each other.

 ## Filter

 Finally, let's learn how to `FILTER` before we're done Chapter 2.
 You can use `FILTER` after the curly brackets in `SELECT` to only show certain results.
 Let's `FILTER` to only show `Person` types that have the name 'Emil Sinclair':